Cross Sell vs Upsell - What's the Difference?

 What Is Cross-Selling and How Does It Affect Sales?

-Cross-selling is offering multiple related products during a single purchase.
+If you want to know how to upsell, the secret is to offer an upgrade on the product.
+Bu cross-selling is offering multiple related products during a single purchase.
 You show customers various products that could complement what they already have in their cart.
 It's usually things that go well with the product they initially chose.

 Cross-Selling Can Typically Work on an Existing Customer